 CRIME AWARENESS AND CAMPUS SECURITY

 The U.S. Department of Education is committed to assisting schools in providing a safe environment for students to learn and staff to work, and in keeping parents and students well informed about campus security.
-For this reason, it is a requirement that schools must publish and distribute its annual campus security report to all enrolled students and current employees of the school, as well as prospective students and employees upon request (See Appendix C)
+For this reason, it is a requirement that schools must publish and distribute its annual campus security report to all enrolled students and current employees of the school, as well as prospective students and employees upon request (See Policies)

 In accordance with federal law, Metropolitan Learning Institute reports and maintains a file on information regarding crime awareness and school security and makes available to present and prospective students and employees, pertinent annual campus/school information of occurring criminal incidents.